Patagonian Expedition Race: Editions

 2008: This edition of the race focused on Tierra del Fuego with more than 500 km of competition across the remote Chilean island.
 Team Authentic Nutrition became the third French team to win the race after a route that took racers from Porvenir through valleys and forests within the Karukinka reserve, the Death Pass in the Darwin Range, to Yendegaia, where the race was finished early due to strong winds impeding helicopter flights.
 The winning team completed the course in six days two hours and 42 minutes.
 Two team members of second-placed Spanish team Canarias – Andalucia Spiuk Tenerife had taken on the event as part of their honeymoon having been married just before the race to gain a legal holiday.
 Only two other teams of the 11 that started made it to the finish.

 2007: The longest race of its kind in history took the teams 1,112 km through the southern region of Chilean Patagonia, from Torres del Paine National Park all the way to Puerto Williams on the Navarino Island.
 The awesome challenge was won by returning champions French team TSL – La Clusaz – and no other team was able to complete the course.
 The Mexican team 7º Grado Monterrey México came closest, but they had been disqualified for being rescued from the middle of the awesome Darwin mountains after getting lost for several days.

-2006 Winter: The only winter race took place between 21–26 June 2006 and was contested mostly by Chilean and Argentine teams, with victory going to Chilean team Nike-GNC.
+2006 Winter: The only winter race took place between 21 and 26 June 2006 and was contested mostly by Chilean and Argentine teams, with victory going to Chilean team Nike-GNC.
 A unique alteration to the race regulations saw teams made up of just two members and the race split into distinct stages with overnight rests.
 The cold but sunny and clear winter days with strong light contrasts created an extremely scenic edition on a route that started at Glacier Grey in the Torres del Paine National Park, and finished at Lago Deseado in Tierra del Fuego, including several days of racing through the Karukinka Reserve.
 The race was completed in 28 hours, 57 minutes and 18 seconds, with eight teams making the finish.